MicrosoftDocs/azure-reference-other/stream-analytics-docs/anomalydetection-changepoint-azure-stream-analytics.md

 **confidence**

-A percentage number from 1.00 to 100 (inclusive) that sets the sensitivity of the Machine Learning model.
+A percentage number from 1.00 to 100 (inclusive) that sets the sensitivity of the machine learning model.
 The lower the confidence, the higher the number of anomalies detected, and vice versa.
-You are advised to start from an arbitrary number between 70 and 90 and adjust this based on the results observed in development or testing.
+Start from an arbitrary number between 70 and 90 and adjust this based on the results observed in development or testing.

 **historySize**

 The number of events in a sliding window that the model continuously learns from and uses for scoring the next event for anomalousness.
 Typically, this should represent the period of time of normal behavior to enable the model to flag a subsequent anomaly.
-Operationally, users are advised to start with an educated guess using historical logs, and adjust it based on the results observed in dev/test.
+Start with an educated guess using historical logs, and adjust based on the results observed in development or test.

 **OVER ([ partition_by_clause ] limit_duration_clause [when_clause])**

 **partition_by_clause**

-Users may want to partition a model's training based on a particular column in the events.
-For example, if several sensors with different sensor IDs are feeding into the same Stream Analytics job, partitioning by sensor ID trains a different Machine Learning model for each sensor as every sensor’s behavior patterns may be slightly different.
+Used to partition a model's training based on a particular column in the events.
 The model applies the same function parameter settings across all the partitions.

-**limit_duration_clause** DURATION(<unit>, <length>)
+**limit_duration_clause** DURATION(unit, length)

-This is the size of the sliding window within Stream Analytics in terms of time.
-We recommend setting the size of this time window to be equal to the time it takes to generate *historySize* number of events in steady state.
-The maximum supported value is 7 days (as with all other Stream Analytics windows and durations).
-For persistent anomalies, it is recommended to set the window size longer than anomaly duration based on historical observations to avoid false positives.
+The size of the sliding window within Stream Analytics in terms of time.
+The recommended size of this time window is the equivalent of the time it takes to generate *historySize* number of events in steady state.

 **when_clause**